-God would use the T4G and Wittenberg conferences to connect us w/people who resonate with the mission and strategic objective of OIC.
+God would use the T4G and Wittenberg contacts to connect us with people who resonate with the mission and strategic objective of OIC.

-The Lord would bless our teaching time in the Spring in such a way that the church in Europe is strengthened.
+The Lord would bless our teaching time in February 2018 in such a way that the church in El Salvador is strengthened.

-We need and appreciate your ongoing prayers for OIC in Europe and Central America.
+We need and appreciate your ongoing prayers for OIC in El Salvador.